We often mention cannabis keyword difficulty.

-As you can presume, it refers to how difficult it is to rank for a certain word or phrase.
+As you can presume, it refers to how difficult it is to rank for a particular cannabis word or phrase.

-In fact, when analyzing a keyword, most people will take into consideration volume of monthly searches as well as the difficulty.
+When analyzing a keyword, most people will consider the volume of monthly searches and the difficulty.

-These two are often presented as the most important factors when determining whether or not you are going to pursue a keyword.
+These two are often presented as the most important factors when determining whether you will pursue a keyword.

 But, there is a catch.

-Generally speaking, keyword difficulty is not something that Google uses or refers to.
+Generally speaking, cannabis keyword difficulty is not something that Google uses or refers to.

 Later on, we will show how different SEO companies utilize this metric.

-Anyway, unlike monthly volume which is represented by an exact number, keyword difficulty is more of an approximation.
+Unlike monthly volume, which is represented by an exact number, marijuana keyword difficulty is more of an approximation.

-Before we get into keyword difficulty, it is necessary to mention keyword research as a whole.
+Before we get into cannabis keyword difficulty, it is necessary to mention keyword research as a whole.